doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried writing code for the incremental dynamic connectivity problem on my own.
 Firstly did it with quick- find and quick union, then used weighted-union and path-compression.

 **Thoughts** : Learned  about the log*() (iterative log function) today.
 Really a fascinating function.

+# 100 Days Of Code - Log

+### Day 67: July 31, 2020

+**Today's Progress**: Tried tuning the hyperparameters for a decisiontree-classifier, using gridsearch method, which worked surprisingly faster than gridsearch for SVM or Logistic regression.
+Tried to plot the precision-recall curve but got some bugs which I'll sort out tomorrow.

+**Thoughts** : The more I read the more i realise how less I know.